 1. Take all items off of the counter that do not belong there

 Put these items into the rooms where they belong.
 If you have mail or paperwork that you need to keep on the counter, find a basket and place them in there.
-This will become the new landing place for these items, so that they will not end up scattered on the counter.
+You need to find a new landing place for these items so that they will not end up scattered on the counter.

 2. Declutter the items on the counter

-This includes appliances, dishes and other items.
+Clear out the clutter!
+That means remove items from the counter so there is not so much “stuff.”
+Ideas include appliances, dishes, and other things.
 Here is a way to know what you should do with them.

 What to keep: